Academic Policies and Learning Outcomes

 - Summer: August

 Undergraduate diplomas also display the major(s) and honors at graduation.
-Diplomas for Business Administration majors additionally list the concentration(s).
+Diplomas additionally list any applicable concentration(s).
 Multiple majors in more than one degree do not yield two degrees; the degree is determined by the primary major.

 Graduate diplomas display a maximum of two program concentrations and do not indicate academic honors.